-Deciding to learn to fly is obviously the first step and often the most difficult one.
+Deciding to learn to fly is the first step and often the most difficult one.
 Before you make the big decision to take flying lessons, you will want to experience flying in a small plane.
-McCormick Air Center offers an Introductory Flight for $80.
+McCormick Air Center offers an Introductory Flight for $105.
 This is a 30 minute flight where you get to fly the plane.
 It is an excellent way to help decide if piloting is for you.
-To arrange for an introductory flight, call (509) 248-1680.
+To arrange for an introductory flight, please call our office at 509-248-1680.

 You can get your pilots license with as little as 40 hours flight time.
 The national average for obtaining a private pilot's license is 71 hours.
 Your actual flight time will be dependent on your ability and the frequency of flight lessons.
 We have found that with dedication, you can get your license within six months.
 Before receiving a private pilot license, like with getting a driver's license, there is both a written and a practical test to pass.

 Pilot training is broken down into three stages -- pre-solo, cross-country and preparing for the practical test.
 In the pre-solo stage, your instructor will be with you for every lesson, guiding you through the stages of learning how to control the aircraft.
 In the cross-country stage, your instructor will teach you how to plan a flight to a distant airport.
 Initially your instructor will be with you, and then you will do these flights on your own.
 The final stage is preparing you for your practical test.

 There is no single answer for this question, since it depends on the individual.
 People learn skills at different rates, but the average time to solo runs from approximately 15 to 30 hours.